SkikriHassane01/Healthcare-AI-Diagnostic-System/README.md

 2. Image is validated, normalized, and securely stored in S3
 3. Appropriate model microservice is called based on the diagnostic test selected
 4. Model processes the image and returns predictions with confidence scores
-5. Results are processed, visualized, and presented to the doctor
+5. Results are processed, and presented to the doctor
-6. Doctor can approve/modify the results
-7. Final results are saved to the patient's profile
+6. Final results are saved to the patient's profile

 ### Tabular Data Diagnostic Flow